|Sherwood Foresters (Notts and Derby Regiment)||2050||6th Battalion|

 Photo Courtesy Margaret Charbaneau

-James Edgar Holmes was born 1892 at the Old Vicarage, Crich.
-During the Great War he served with the 12th Welsh Regiment and became bandmaster.
+James (Jim) Edgar Holmes was born 1892 at the Old Vicarage, Crich to Samuel and Elizabeth Holmes.
+He was a Lea Mills worker who enlisted in 1916 with his cousin and best friend George Haslam, who is also on the Crich Roll of Honour.
+Both served in France with the South Wales Borderers, remaining in Germany after the Armistice until 1919.
+During the war he served with the 12th Welsh Regiment and became bandmaster.
 Music was his life-long interest.
 After the war, during the days of silent films, he played for a number of years in the orchestra of Ripley Hippodrome.
 James was a keep sportsman, playing football with several local clubs.
 His father, Samuel, was a semi-professional footballer for Derby County playing between 1889 and 1891.
 A bit of a mystery surrounds how he was spotted as Derby was quite a way from Crich in the 1880s.
 James was a member of Crich United Prize Brass Band for fifty-six years, several years as conductor.
-He married and moved to Heanor to work in the hosiery trade before moving back to Crich in later years.
+He married Edith Olivia Nunn in the Stow Registration District, Suffolk (March Quarter 1919) and moved to Heanor to work in the hosiery trade before moving back to Crich in later years.

 A feature of the holiday has been the unusually large number of local soldiers who have been fortunate in securing Christmas leave.
 The list includes Sgt C. Mason, from Ecclesall (Staffs), convalescent home; Private J W Heathcote, A S C (Mechanical Transport), from France; and driver William Coleman, France – the two latter were over together just a year ago – and Sapper Hy V. Smith in the Signalling Service, R.E., who came from France on Monday, after eight months across the Channel.
 Driver Jas H Dawes, Driver James Bingham, Lance Corporal W Hallam, Cpl Jas Holmes, and Bugler William Hartshorne have also been over on leave.
 The latter, who is staying with Mr A Buckley, of Park Head, is attached to the Canadian Forces.
 Along with his parents he emigrated from Park Head, cried, to the Dominion before the war, and like his brother, Tom, he enlisted in the Canadians during the earlier stages of the war.